The Graph Price Tops $0.12 on Major Exchanges (GRT)

-The Graph (GRT) traded 2.7% lower against the U.S. dollar during the 1-day period ending at 23:00 PM Eastern on May 21st.
-During the last week, The Graph has traded down 0.1% against the U.S. dollar.
-One The Graph token can currently be purchased for about $0.12 or 0.00000442 BTC on major exchanges.
-The Graph has a total market cap of $1.06 billion and $18.50 million worth of The Graph was traded on exchanges in the last day.
+The Graph (GRT) traded 1.6% higher against the U.S. dollar during the twenty-four hour period ending at 11:00 AM Eastern on May 27th.
+One The Graph token can now be bought for about $0.12 or 0.00000444 BTC on popular cryptocurrency exchanges.
+In the last week, The Graph has traded down 2% against the U.S. dollar.
+The Graph has a total market cap of $1.06 billion and $28.81 million worth of The Graph was traded on exchanges in the last 24 hours.

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.